 - I.10 RESERVATIONS: Offeror must read and understand the Solicitation and tailor the Proposal and all activities to ensure compliance.
 The Agency reserves the right to amend the Solicitation, reject any or all proposals, and waive minor defects.
 The Agency may request a clarification, inspect Offeror's premises, interview staff, request a presentation, or otherwise verify the contents of the Proposal, including information about subcontractors and suppliers.
 The Agency will make all decisions on compliance, evaluation, terms and conditions, and shall make decisions in the best interests of the Agency and in accordance with rules and other applicable state and federal statutes and regulations.
 This competitive process may require that Offeror provide additional information and otherwise cooperate with the Agency.
 If an Offeror does not comply with requests for information and cooperate, the Agency may reject the Proposal as non-responsive tothe Solicitation.
 Submitting a Proposal does not entitle Offeror to an award or a contract.
 PostingOfferor's name in a Bulletin notice does not entitle Offeror to a contract.
 The Agency is not responsible for and will not pay any costs associated with the preparation and submission of any Proposal.
 Short-listed Offeror(s) shall not commence, and will not be paid for, any billable work prior to the date all parties execute the contract unless approved in writing in advance by the Agency Director (or designee). - I.11 AWARD: The Agency is not obligated to award a contract pursuant to this solicitation.
-This solicitation and any selection and award process will follow the process outlined in Section 1-75(c) of the Illinois Power Agency Act (20 ILCS 3855/1-75(c)) and Section 16-111.5(b)(5) of the Public Utilities Act (220 ILCS 5/16-111.5(b)(5)).
-As a result of this solicitation, the Agency may select the winning Offeror based on the winning proposal and may award a contract for a term up to approximately five years (two years to start, with up to three additional one-year contract renewals).
+This solicitation and any selection and award process will follow the process outlined in Section 1-75(c) of the Illinois Power Agency Act (20 ILCS 3855/1-75(c)) and Section 16- 111.5(b)(5) of the Public Utilities Act (220 ILCS 5/16-111.5(b)(5)).
+As a result of this solicitation, the Agency may select the winning Offeror based on the winning proposal and may award a contract for up to an approximately five-year term (two years to start, with up to three additional one-year contract renewals).
 If the Agency issues an award as the result of this solicitation, the award will be made to the Responsible Offeror who best meets the specified requirements of this solicitation and any subsequent RFP.
-Any contract resulting from the RFP will be subject to approval by the Illinois Commerce Commission, as required by Section 1-75(c)(1)(M) of the Illinois Power Agency Act and Section 16-111.5(b)(5) of the Illinois Public Utilities Act (220 ILCS 5). - I.12 INCORPORATION OF 23-RFP-01 BY REFERENCE: This Solicitation (23-RFP-01) and associated Offeror's Proposal, and 23-RFQ-01 and associated Offeror's Submittal of Qualifications will be incorporated and made part of any subsequent awarded contract by reference. - I.13 PREQUALIFICATION TO RESPOND TO RFP: Based on the evaluation of responses to 23-RFQ-01, only qualified and short-listed Offerors may respond to this RFP.9
+The approval of any contract resulting from the RFP will be subject to approval by the Illinois Commerce Commission, as required by Section 1-75(c)(1)(M) of the Illinois Power Agency Act and Section 16-111.5(b)(5) of the Illinois Public Utilities Act (220 ILCS 5). - I.12 INCORPORATION OF 22-RFP-01 BY REFERENCE: This Solicitation (22-RFP-01) and associated Offeror's Proposal, and 22-RFQ-01 and associated Offeror's Submittal of Qualifications will be incorporated and made part of any subsequent awarded contract by reference.

-8 The initial term may include an adjustment to synchronize the contract term with the State fiscal year that begins on July 1 of each year.
+&lt;sup>6 The initial term may include an adjustment to synchronize the contract term with the State fiscal year that begins on July 1 of each year.